-However, getting cosmetic surgery means having to make some temporary adjustments to your day-to-day life.
+It’s essential to have a work-life balance, keeping the two apart.
+However, getting cosmetic surgery means making temporary adjustments to your day-to-day life.

 What happens after cosmetic surgery anyway?